Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Experimental setup

 \subsection{Lorenz '63 model}

-In this study, we use the coupled Lorenz '63 system as described by \citet{Yang2006}.
+In this study, we use the Lorenz '63 system for all our experiments \citep{lorenz1963deterministic}.
 The model is defined by the equations:

-where $(x, y, z)$ are the state variables at each given time step and $\sigma$, $\rho$, and $\beta$ are the model parameters.
+where $ \vec{x}=(x, y, z)$ are the state variables at each given time step and $\vec{\theta}=(\sigma, \rho, \beta)$ are the model parameters.
 Throughout this article, we integrate all our models using the fourth-order Runge-Kutta method with a step size of $\Delta t = 0.01$ and total time period of $100$ time units [TUs].
-This system of equations will be referred to as the \textit{true} model for which we will apply the standard values for $\sigma_t=10$, $\rho_t=28$, and $\beta_t=8/3$.
-This \textit{true} model is used to generate pseudo-observation which will be used to synchronise our physical models in Sub-section~\ref{subsec:synchronisation}.
-Noise is included in these pseudo-observations by adding random values from a Gaussian distribution centred at zero to the \textit{true} values.
-The random noise value magnitudes are bounded by a given percentage relative to the systems' standard distribution.
-These pseudo-observations will be labelled as $(x_o, y_o, z_o)$.
+This system of equations will be subsequently referred to as the true model with the parameters $\vec{\theta}_t=(10, 28, 8/3)$.
+This true model is used to generate pseudo-observation which will be used for synchronisation, data assimilation, and parameter estimation.
+Noise is included in these pseudo-observations by adding random values from a Gaussian distribution centred at zero relative to the true trajectory.
+The random noise magnitudes are bounded to 25\% of the Lorenz '63 system's standard deviation.
+These pseudo-observations will be labelled as $\vec{x}_o = (x_o, y_o, z_o)$.